 Gluten Free Meat Loaf & Mashed Potato “Cupcakes” Recipe

-I was in the mood for a good old fashioned meat loaf dinner but short on time so I made my meatloaf in muffin pans.
-Not only does this method result in perfect sized portions but it bakes in 20 minutes!
+Years and years ago, I was in the mood for a good old-fashioned meat loaf dinner but short on time so I made my meatloaf in muffin pans.
+Not only does this method result in perfect-sized portions but it bakes in 20 minutes!
 So I had just pulled out the mini meat loaves when my hubby comes in and says “meat loaf cupcakes?!?”
 At first I thought he was crazy and then I realized he was inspired!
 Why not?
-I mean after all, what goes better with meat loaf than mashed potatoes and why not just combine the two into one adorable little package?
+I mean, after all, what goes better with meat loaf than mashed potatoes and why not just combine the two into one adorable little package?

 There is really no way to prepare mashed potatoes that I am not going to love, but my new favorite way is to make them dairy free with a tangy, buttermilk ranch-style dressing flavor.
-I simply combine some Vegenaise with lemon juice, a touch of garlic and some fresh herbs and mix that with the potatoes and WOW!
-It’s Amazing!
+I simply combine some vegan mayo with lemon juice, a touch of garlic and some fresh herbs and mix that with the potatoes and WOW!
+It’s amazing!
 And no buttermilk!
 Or butter!
-Since my inspiring hubby is working to keep his cholesterol in check, I have taken to substituting cholesterol-free Vegenaise whenever possible.
-And by the way, the little sauce I make to whip into the potatoes makes a great creamy, dairy free salad dressing or veggie dipper as well.
+And by the way, the little sauce I make to whip into the potatoes makes a great creamy, dairy free salad dressing or veggie dipper, as well.
 Seriously, all the yum of ranch dressing with no dairy!
 Now of course you can always make your mashed potatoes with ranch, buttermilk, or however else you prefer.

 So, what do you think?
 Cupcakes for dinner anyone?